jfherral00/EBN-Simulation/docs/usage.rst

    Do you want to perform fixed parameter simulation or evolution?
 (F: Fixed, E: Evolution):

 Values can be:

--Fixed: Simulator will get the network topology and all component parameters from the configuration file.
+- Fixed: Simulator will get the network topology and all component parameters from the configuration file.
--Evolution: Topology will be read from the configuration file.
+- Evolution: Topology will be read from the configuration file.
 All parameters are loaded from the file exept for one of them.
 Several simulations will be executed, each one of them with a different value of the specified parameter.